ZettelGeist/zettelgeist/docs/tutorial.md

   page: p.
 2
 ```

 - That's all.
 If you don't know what "bibkey" means right now, don't worry about it.
 (Just use MLA as above.)
 But if you do, you can add it and link this to your .bib file and when you build with pandoc all will be well.
-Just notice the spaces before bibkey: and page:  Don't use tabs--put in two spaces.
+Just notice the spaces before bibkey: and page:  Don't use tabs -- put in two spaces.

 - Now let's save this new card, as above.

 - OK!
 Now we have a "Stack" of cards in our "Downloads" directory, each named "Gatsby-Note....txt"   You could write a million more.
-Just change the elements that need to be changed and save the new version as a new card: copy or type out new quotes from your book (copying and pasting from electronic sources should work, but if you do this, then _highlight_ the whole note and click the "Clear formatting" button to zap weird characters--also make sure you are pasting things are inside those quotation marks); add comments; just write out notes; change tags; change page(s); change title if you want, etc.
+Just change the elements that need to be changed and save the new version as a new card: copy or type out new quotes from your book (copying and pasting from electronic sources should work, but if you do this, then _highlight_ the whole note and click the "Clear formatting" button to zap weird characters --also make sure you are pasting things are inside those quotation marks); add comments; just write out notes; change tags; change page(s); change title if you want, etc.

 - But based on our start, let's begin to process them.
 (Just think about how you would start shuffling or organizing a stack of notecards you have written on paper.)